Fire and rescue services

 If you need to renew your Omani visa while in Oman, apply for a visa extension through the Royal Oman Police website.
 Penalties may apply if you overstay your visa.

 Entry and exit conditions can change at short notice.
-You should contact the nearest embassy or consulate of the Sultanate of Oman for the latest details.
+You should contact the nearest Embassy or Consulate of the Sultanate of Oman for the latest details.

 Your airline may have rules in addition to those set out by the Omani authorities.